daball/2015-Spring-ITEC-335-Software-Testing/README.md

 ## About the author

-I am David Ball, an IT Professional and Software Engineering student at [http://www.radford.edu/](Radford University).
+I am David Ball, an IT Professional and Software Engineering student at [Radford University](http://www.radford.edu/).

-You can learn more about me by visiting my web site at [http://www.daball.me/](www.daball.me).
+You can learn more about me by visiting my web site at [www.daball.me](http://www.daball.me/).

 ## License